-The inverter will operate at DC input voltages ranging from 10.5 VDC to 15 VDC.
-If the inverter's input voltage exceeds 15 VDC, the inverter may stop operating.
-The inverter can tolerate up to 24 VDC for 5 minutes; if this condition continues for over 5 minutes, the unit will shut down.
+The inverter will operate at DC input voltages ranging from 10.5 VDC to 16 VDC.
+If the inverter's input voltage exceeds 16 VDC, the inverter may stop operating.
+The inverter can tolerate up to 24 VDC for 5 minutes; over 5 minutes will cause a shut down.
 Input voltages above 24 VDC will result in an immediate shutdown.
 The inverter will restart when the input voltage drops below 16 VDC.
 When the input voltage drops to the low battery voltage, the inverter will stop operating.
 When the lead-acid battery bank voltage drops to 10.5 volts, the battery is fully discharged.

 The inverter output needs to be de-rated as the ambient temperature surrounding it increases.
-See Figure 10 for operation at 12.6 VDC.
+See Figure 9 for operation at 12.6 VDC.

-Figure 10 Inverter Output Temp Derating
+Figure 9 Inverter Output Temp Derating

-External Power Mode
+External Power Mode (LPC Only)